Brattleboro, Vermont: Economy

 Both a commercial and touristic gateway for the state of Vermont, Brattleboro is the first major town one encounters crossing northward by automobile from Massachusetts on Interstate 91, and is accessed via Vermont exits 1, 2, and 3 from that thoroughfare.
 It offers a mix of a rural atmosphere and urban amenities including a number of lodging establishments.
 Brattleboro also hosts art galleries, stores, and performance spaces, mostly located in the downtown area.

+The majority of jobs based in Brattleboro are in the Health Care and Social Assistance sector, followed by Manufacturing, Government, and Retail Trade.

 In 2007, after meeting qualifying criteria, the local Selectboard passed a resolution designating Brattleboro a Fair Trade Town, becoming the second Fair Trade certified town in the nation after Media, Pennsylvania.

 C&S Wholesale Grocers, the northeast's largest regional food distributor, made its headquarters here until 2005, when they moved their administrative offices to Keene, New Hampshire; however, because of close proximity to Interstate 91, C&S still operates a large shipping and warehouse facility in Brattleboro near I-91's Exit 3.

 Ehrmann Commonwealth Dairy is headquartered in Brattleboro and operates a dairy processing facility in the town that opened in 2011.

 New Chapter, an organic vitamin and supplement maker is headquartered in Brattleboro.